The Court Timeline:

 We expect a ruling any day now, and it is in our prayers daily.
-It has been over 20 months since the Evidentiary Hearing!
+It has been nearly 3 years since the Evidentiary Hearing.
 It shows how slowly those wheels of “justice” turn…are they even turning at all?!
 What a broken, corrupt injustice system we have here in the US.

 Neither of us ever imagined it was possible we could still be waiting this long.
-Sean’s attorneys have no answers for us, they wont even communicate with him.
-Neither of them anticipated having to file post hearing briefs and didn’t expect this long of a delay.
+No one anticipated having to file post hearing briefs, it is not typical, and of course we didn’t expect this long of a delay.
 We have been told by outside sources who are familiar with the legal system that the delay is actually a ‘good sign’, meaning if the magistrate were going to rule against Sean, she would have done so right away.
 It is harder and more lengthy to write the final decision to overturn his case so that it cannot be appealed than to deny him.
 It hardly seems fair that in state court the magistrate is limited to 60 days for the final ruling.
 Let’s pray for good things to happen soon.
 Thank you to those who are keeping Sean’s case in their thoughts and prayers.
 God bless.

 “This delay hurt more than the first one did.
 It felt like we were sitting in a boat being pulled slowly along by a teeny tiny thread and today the thread broke.
 Now I am just hoping to be carried along by the current to shore.